tokio-rs/website/content/tokio/tutorial/hello-tokio.md

 ## Async `main` function

-The main function used to launch the application differs from the usual Rust crate.
+The main function used to launch the application differs from the usual one found in most of Rust's crates.

 1. It is an `async fn`
 2. It is annotated with `#[tokio::main]`